dransho1/e90/DIRECTIONS.md

 	You should see a few printout messages!
 Good.

-3. In a seperte terminal in the client computer, connect a PS3 or Xbox game controller and run:
+3. In a seperate terminal in the client computer, connect a PS3 or Xbox game controller and run:
 	```
 	python network_controller.py <Odroid IP address> <4-digit-port>
 	```